Elitecodee/crawford-budget-app/README.md

 ## Contributing

-This project is designed as a case study for Crawford University students.
+This project is designed as a case study for University students.
 For improvements or bug reports, please contact the development team.

 ## License

-This project is for educational purposes and is specific to Crawford University students.
+This project is for educational purposes and is specific to University students.
 \`\`\`

 ## 🎓 **Complete PHP Setup Instructions for XAMPP**